 Add the steaks to the hot skillet, seasoned side down.
 Brush oil on the upper side of the steaks and season with salt and pepper.
 Cook 2 minutes, using tongs, turn steaks over and cook the other side for 2-minutes.
 Continue to flip for 6 minutes, add the butter, garlic and thyme leaves to the pan and spoon over the top of the steaks as you continue to cook and turn them.

-Cook to the desired doneness and remove from the skillet when the internal temperature reaches 110°F for rare or 130°F for medium.
-(Keep in mind the steak will continue to cook while resting).
+Cook to the desired doneness and remove from the skillet when the internal temperature reaches 125°F for rare, 135°F for medium rare or 145°F for medium.
+(Keep in mind the steak will continue to cook while resting.
+See notes below).
 Lightly cover the steaks with foil and allow to rest for at least 10 minutes.

 Transfer the steaks to a cutting board and cut the steaks into 1-inch cubes, insert a wooden pick into each cube and arrange them on a serving plate.
 Garnish the plate with fresh herbs and serve the beef steak appetizers with a side dish of the fresh horseradish aioli sauce